AnotherLyat/taskManager/README.md

-API for task management using Spring Framework
+API for task management using Spring Framework. used PostgreSQL as database, specifically named it taskdb. well, see/change application.properties if anything is needed

 # Commands